Listed buildings in Greater Manchester

 There are a number of listed buildings in Greater Manchester, England.
-In the United Kingdom, the term "listed building" refers to a building or structure designated as being of special architectural, historical, or cultural significance.
-Details of all the listed buildings are contained in the National Heritage List for England.
-They are categorised in three grades: Grade I consists of buildings of outstanding architectural or historical interest, Grade II* includes significant buildings of more than local interest and Grade II consists of buildings of special architectural or historical interest.
-Buildings in England are listed by the Secretary of State for Culture, Media and Sport on recommendations provided by English Heritage, which also determines the grading.
+In the United Kingdom, the term "listed building" refers to a building or structure designated as being of special architectural or historic interest.
+Details of all the listed buildings are recorded in the National Heritage List for England.
+They are categorised into three grades: Grade I for buildings of exceptional interest; Grade II* for particularly important buildings of more than special interest; and Grade II for buildings of special interest.
+Buildings in England are listed by the Secretary of State for Culture, Media and Sport following recommendations from Historic England, which also determines the grading.

-Some listed buildings are looked after by the National Trust or English Heritage, while others are in private ownership or administered by trusts.
+Some listed buildings are cared for by the National Trust or English Heritage, while others remain in private ownership or are administered by independent trusts.